Skip to content

 Custom Commands with Options#

-If you want to access your custom options struct with custom commands, use the huma.WithOptions(func(cmd *cobra.Command, args []string, options *YourOptions)) func(cmd *cobra.Command, args []string) utitity function.
+If you want to access your custom options struct with custom commands, use the huma.WithOptions(func(cmd *cobra.Command, args []string, options *YourOptions)) func(cmd *cobra.Command, args []string) utility function.
 It ensures the options are parsed and available before running your command.

 More Customization